pramsey/crunchyblog/routing/index.md

 The PostGIS nearest-neighbor operator (`<->`) is used here to quickly find the nearest node point, and we restrict ourselves to only nodes that appear as sources or targets on edges.

-PgRouting offers [multiple core functions](https://docs.pgrouting.org/latest/en/routingFunctions.html), but for this example, we'll use the classic `pgr_dijkstra()`.
+PgRouting offers [multiple core functions](https://docs.pgrouting.org/latest/en/routingFunctions.html), but for this example, we'll use the classic `pgr_dijkstra()` for [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 Here's what our core routing query looks like:

 ```sql
  pgr_dijkstra(